 Last year, ForKids provided housing services to 450 families: 1500 individuals with 920 children.

-Families are first assessed through our Regional Housing Crisis Hotline and then referred to shelter and housing services through an evolving coordinated assessment process that involves multiple cities.
+Families are first assessed through our Housing Crisis Hotline and then referred to shelter and housing services through an evolving coordinated assessment process that involves multiple cities.
 ForKids is scrupulous about meeting the requirements of our government funders (45% of our budget), yet we believe we are ultimately responsible to our families and the community.
 Our community contributions (46% of our budget) allow us to be courageous in meeting those responsibilities when funds might not otherwise be available.

 THIS IS FORKIDS